Iowa? Greece? Where Trump and Xi may meet becomes new trade deal issue

 One source familiar with China's thinking said Beijing was asking for tariff reductions in order to sell the agreement domestically.
 "China needs political cover to come to the United States without a state visit.
 It can't be seen as a capitulation," said the source.

-China is seeking the removal of U.S. tariffs imposed on Sept.
-1 on Chinese goods, as well as some relief from earlier tariffs, people familiar with the negotiations said on Monday.
+China is seeking the removal of US tariffs imposed on Sep 1 on Chinese goods, as well as some relief from earlier tariffs, people familiar with the negotiations said on Monday.

 Trump has invited Xi to the United States, subject to a "phase one" deal, White House National Security adviser Robert O'Brien told reporters in Bangkok on Sunday.
 "We'll have to see if that comes to pass or not."